sblandford/wifi-xlation/README.md

 To best results either run this docker with network=host or using macvlan.
 This useful video explains the issues : [Alessandro Amirante - Janus &Docker: friends or foe?](https://youtu.be/mrV2BQ95UFY)

+# Statistics

+There is a statistics page available on /stats.html that will show which streams are active and how many listeners are connected.

 ## Further documentation

 ### [Docker Variables and Mount Points](src/doc/Docker%20variables%20and%20mount%20points.md)